Agency Capability Review Program

 Driving excellence and continuous improvement in the public sector.

-Last updated: 2 March 2023
+Last updated:

 The Agency Capability Review Program establishes, for the first time, a sectorwide approach to improvement by identifying the capabilities needed to be a high performing agency in the Western Australian context.

-Reviews use a new framework that sets out 21 capabilities, grouped under the 5 most significant areas of public sector management and administration.
+Reviews use a framework that sets out 21 capabilities, grouped under the 5 most significant areas of public sector management and administration.

 A review report gives the agency’s leaders vital details on where to focus their efforts for maximum performance improvement.
 Reviews also showcase good practice that can be shared with other agencies.